davideb-metronome/metronome-billing-tutorial/README.md

-# Usage-Based Billing Tutorial | Episode 2: Authentication and API basics
+# Metronome Usage-Based Billing Tutorial

 This repository accompanies the [YouTube usage-based billing tutorial](https://youtube.com/playlist?list=PLUG2zXfT80sy3LGcEE7Z0XMOAB9i_4pGH&si=9ETDVYJND3P4kNBl) that integrates with Metronome’s API.
 Each episode builds on the previous one by adding files and features.
-The current snapshot includes a basic authentication check to Metronome.

-## What’s Here

-- `test_connection.py` — Verifies authentication and performs a simple API call (`customers.list`).
-- `requirements.txt` — Python dependencies for the scripts.
-- `.env.example` — Template for required environment variables.
-- `.gitignore` — Git ignore rules (updated to avoid committing secrets and Python artifacts).
+This code includes Episode 2 (auth check) and Episode 3 (HTTP ingest endpoint).

 ## Prerequisites